-Really, I’m very happy that the DC Universe is as vibrant and as complex as it is.
+Really, I’m very happy the DC Universe is as vibrant and as complex as it is.
 Normally, I look at attempts of resuscitating old characters as an impossible task.
 There are some characters that are just impossible to make cool and interesting – like the Inferior Five (Don’t ask).
-But somehow, through the genius of authors like Mark Waid, Geoff Johns, Alan Moore, and Grant Morrison, they are brought back, fresher than ever.
+But somehow, through the genius of authors like Mark Waid, Geoff Johns, Alan Moore, and Grant Morrison, some characters are brought back, fresher than ever.

 Pretty cool, right?
-Somehow DC made it uber lame.
+Somehow DC made it uber-lame.

 So, with DC, everything is new again.
-I’m certain that they have a huge list of characters that are just queuing up to be made new again.
+I’m certain they have a huge list of characters that are just queuing up to be made new again.

 With few exceptions, they’ll get the face lift they desperately need.